Connect with us

 🌟 Why Is the Luteal Phase Important for Pregnancy?

 The luteal phase is the period between ovulation and menstruation.
-Therefore, the health and length of the luteal phase will speak to regard your fertility.
+Therefore, the health and length of the luteal phase will affect fertility.

 1. Impact of the Luteal Phase’s Length On Pregnancy